 Back pain is a condition that hardly seems to discriminate.
 People young and old will experience it for a myriad of reasons.
-Men and women are equally impacted.
+Men and women suffer from it equally.
 Your back can hurt because of too much activity or too little.
-Many cases of back pain are short-term and are frequently self-limiting, meaning that they will clear up on their own with little to no care.
-In these cases, the pain or discomfort can usually be attributed to a singular event, for example, hurting your back working in the garden, lifting something a bit too heavy, or a funny golf swing.
-For many others, though, back pain becomes a chronic condition that can range from a daily annoyance to an incapacitating condition.
-When back pain becomes debilitating and frequent, even basic daily tasks like putting your socks on or driving a car can start to feel impossible.
+Many cases of back pain are short-term and are frequently self-limiting.
+This means that they will clear up on their own with little to no care.
+In these cases, the pain or discomfort can usually be attributed to a singular event.
+For example, hurting your back working in the garden, lifting something a bit too heavy, or a funny golf swing.
+For many others, though, back pain becomes a chronic condition.
+It can range from a daily annoyance to an incapacitating condition.
+When back pain becomes debilitating and frequent, even basic daily tasks can start to feel impossible.

 Your back is a complex structure.
 It must be sturdy enough to bear weight and flexible enough to accommodate your movements.
-It is an interwoven blend of bones, muscles, tendons, and ligaments that work alongside nerves and blood vessels in one coordinated fashion.
+It is an interwoven blend of bones, muscles, tendons, and ligaments that work alongside nerves and blood vessels.
 This combination of strength and flexibility is easy to take for granted when everything is working as it should.
-It is only when one of these components begins to function abnormally that we begin to develop discomfort, pain and a loss of normal function.
+When one of these components begins to function abnormally, we begin to develop pain and a loss of normal function.

 Your spine is typically divided into three segments: the cervical spine, thoracic spine, and lumbar spine.
 These regions of the spine are commonly referred to as the neck, upper/mid-back, and lower back respectively.
 Below the lumbar spine is the sacrum, which is the triangular bone at the base of the spine that connects the spine to the pelvis.

 The cervical spine consists of 7 vertebrae that work to support the weight of the head, provide a wide range of motion, and protect the brainstem and spinal cord as it exits from the base of the skull.
-The upper part of the neck, called the upper cervical spine, is especially unique because of how those two vertebrae (C1 and C2) are shaped.
+The upper part of the neck, the upper cervical spine, is especially unique because of the shape of the C1 and C2 vertebrae.
 These two bones account for the majority of movement of the head and since they’re so freely movable, they can be particularly vulnerable to injury.

 Neck pain can happen as a result of muscular problems, ligament damage (I.e. from whiplash), disc degeneration, or nerve irritation.
 Some causes of neck pain can also be related to headaches, vertigo, arm pain, numbness and tingling in the hands, and other disorders.